chaklam-silpasuwanchai/Python-for-EEG/README.md

 # Python-For-EEG

-Here is a simple repository in which I demonstrate how to perform modeling on EEG signal.
+Here is a simple repository in which I demonstrate basic analysis on EEG signal.
 Topics covered:

 ## Topics